 10 Ways to Prevent, Detect, and Fight Identity Theft

 While you can't fully prevent identity theft—for example, if your information is compromised in a data breach—you can greatly reduce your risk by acting quickly when your personal information has been compromised, and by taking steps to protect yourself from identity theft.

 Place a Fraud Alert on Your Credit Report

 A fraud alert makes it harder for thieves to open accounts in your name by warning other businesses to confirm your identity before moving forward with an application.
 You can place a fraud alert on your credit report by contacting just one of the three credit bureaus and it's free.
-A fraud alert lasts from 90 days to 7 years depending on the type of alert you add.
+A fraud alert lasts from 90 days to seven years depending on the type of alert you add.

 Adding a fraud alert to your credit report entitles you to a free copy of your credit report.
 It's a good opportunity to review your report for any suspicious activity.

 Freeze Your Credit Report

 A security freeze goes a step beyond a fraud alert because it requires you to unlock your credit report with a PIN or password before a business can pull your credit.

 It's free to freeze your credit report and unlike a fraud alert, the security freeze doesn't expire.
 You'll also have to provide proof of your identity and request a security freeze with each credit bureau separately.

 Each year, you're entitled to one free credit report from each of the three credit bureaus.
 By ordering one of your three reports every four months, you can keep an eye on your credit all year long.
 The only drawback to this method is that you only see one bureau's report at a time.
 So if the identity theft doesn't show up on all three of your reports, you could miss it for a year.